The secret powers of an introvert

 So, are introverts and extroverts so different?

-But it’s not always black and white: we all exist on a spectrum between introversion and extroversion, manifesting qualities of each depending on the circumstance.
+It’s not always black and white: we all exist on a spectrum between introversion and extroversion, manifesting qualities of each depending on the circumstance.
 If you’ve partied your extroverted self out for the weekend, you might want to spend Monday night completely alone in your pajamas reading a book or watching Netflix.
 If you find that your co-workers are distracting even though you enjoy being social, you might find it nice to take up some introverted qualities like brainstorming alone.
 And being an introvert doesn’t mean being a hermit: introverts can often be charming social butterflies in their own quiet way.”
 (Source)

 One common quality of introverts is that we tend to feel more comfortable expressing ourselves in writing than speaking.
 I think this is one reason why I love social media.
 It’s given us a voice that we may not have had before.